 Now, researchers have identified a link between concussion in adolescence and later-life multiple sclerosis (MS) risk.

-Lead author Prof. Scott Montgomery, of Oerebro University in Sweden, and colleagues recently reported their findings in the Annals of Neurology.
+Lead author Prof. Scott Montgomery, of Oerebro University in Sweden, and colleagues recently reported their

 MS is a neurological disease estimated to affect around 2.3 million people across the globe.

 The condition is believed to be triggered by an abnormal immune response, wherein the immune system mistakingly attacks and destroys myelin, which is a fatty substance that protects nerve fibers in the central nervous system.